awsdocs/aws-secrets-manager-docs/doc_source/tutorials_rotation-single.md

 ### Prereq D: Amazon EC2 instance<a name="tutorials_rotation-single_step-setup_ec2"></a>

-To access the database in the VPN, you use a bastion host\.
-The bastion host is also in the VPN, but it allows your local computer to connect to it with SSH\.
+To access the database in the VPC, you use a bastion host\.
+The bastion host is also in the VPC, but it allows your local computer to connect to it with SSH\.
 From the bastion host, you can access the database\.

 **To create an EC2 instance for your bastion host**